THE ANATOMICAL CONSERVATORY

-At the heart of our historic building, the Anatomy Conservatory has been an incomparable teaching tool for generations of medical students, since before today's techniques for exploring the human body.
-Today, it is a privileged witness to the history of anatomy teaching.
+At the heart of our historic building, the anatomy conservatory served as an invaluable teaching tool for generations of medical students before modern techniques for exploring the human body existed.
+Today, it stands as a unique testament to the history of anatomy education.

 1851